buley/personal/src/content/challenges.md

 - I challenge systems, but am I pushing myself as hard as I push others?
 - I master what I do, but have I settled into competence instead of seeking the next frontier?
 - Comfort is not something I strive for—so where have I unintentionally let it creep in?

+> *"Comfort is the enemy of progress." — P.T.
+Barnum*

 **Core Truth:**
 Just because I am better than most at what I do doesn't mean I am at my best.